Skip to main content

 Once the classes that implement the interfaces have been created, the "customViews" parameter can be added at component launch to be used in the SDK.

-To display the logs of this component on the console, you can use the filter: "NFC:"
+To view logs for this component in the console, filter by: "NFC:"